-Citation with stable link: Philip A. Harland, 'Barbarian and Judean wisdom: Clement of Alexandria [V] on the sources of Plato’s thought (late second century CE),' Last modified January 17, 2023, http://philipharland.com/Blog/?p=12590.
+Citation with stable link: Philip A. Harland, 'Barbarian and Judean wisdom: Clement of Alexandria [V] on the sources of Plato’s thought (late second century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 17, 2023, http://philipharland.com/Blog/?p=12590.

-Ancient authors: Various authors in Clement of Alexandria (late second century CE), Exhortation to the Greeks 6.60-61 (link to Greek text and full translation).
+Ancient authors: Various authors in Clement of Alexandria (late second century CE), Exhortation to the Greeks 6.60-61 (link).

 Comments: In the first post on Clement’s Exhortation to the Greeks (link), I have clarified the overall purpose of Clement’s work, which is to undermine, and call for the abandonment of, Greek ancestral customs and the acceptance of the Hebrew prophets’ direction towards Jesus.
 In this final ethnographic section, Clement turns to the concept that he develops (or had developed, depending on when they were written) more fully in his Tapestries (link), namely the idea that wisdom is indeed to be found among barbarian peoples and that the Hebrews (whose prophets point to Jesus) were at the forefront of such wise barbarians.
 Clement develops the notion that Plato (but also the Stoic Plenthes), unlike many other Greek philosophers (see previous post), was most in line with truth in several respects, but that the reason for this was his education in foreign and, especially, Hebrew wisdom.
 In the Tapestries, Clement more fully develops this idea of Greek philosophy deriving its truth from Moses and the Hebrews (alongside other barbarians).

 Clement of Alexandria ethnographic series (primarily dealing with Exhortation to the Greeks but also with Tapestries) in order: